 - Call upon the UN Security Council should ensure it is briefed regularly on the water insecurity impacts facing civilians in Syria and other conflict-affected areas during its monthly briefings on the humanitarian situation, and ensure the participation of civil society organisations in the briefings and reporting mechanisms.

 We are grateful to Dr. Mara Tignino and Tadesse Kebebew (LLM) from the Geneva Academy for their legal analysis of the situation, Peter Schwarzstein for additional reporting.
 Photos by Abdullah Mohammed and Wim Zwijnenburg.
 GIS and Environmental Analysis by Roberto Jaramillo.
-Maps produced by Frans van Vleuten.
+Graphic Design by produced by Frans van Vleuten.
 We grateful to Nuvin Ibrahahim for guidance and translation in the field.